-The Leadership Team is responsible for making decisions in regards to schoolwide technology, textbooks, and other materials.
+Findings Supporting Evidence The Leadership Team is responsible for making decisions in regards to schoolwide technology, textbooks, and other ELMOs, Tablet PCs, Ipads, Chromebooks materials.
 Department chairs gather input from their teams and bring that to Leadership for final decisions.
-School Site Council then approves appropriations for requested equipment and materials.
-School Site Council is made up of administration, certificated and classified staff, students, and parents.
-Through ongoing communication between teachers, PLC leads, department chairs and administration, all teachers are given the opportunity to bring forth their particular requests for materials.
-As of this school year, there is also a site level mini-grant process through which teachers can request purchases to support their struggling students through Title I monies.
-Leadership considers all requests for materials, equipment, technology, and software tools and grants those requests within reason and determines whether the expenditure is in alignment with the goals and actions set forth in the SPSA.
-It is also the responsibility of Leadership to determine the effectiveness of the tools and materials purchased each year in planning
+School Site PAES Lab (On the job training) Council then approves appropriations for requested equipment and materials.
+School Site Council is made up of Workability program administration, certificated and classified staff, students, and parents.
+Through ongoing communication between Print shop teachers, PLC leads, department chairs and administration, Turnitin.com all teachers are given the opportunity to bring forth their particular requests for materials.
+As of this school year, there is also a site level mini-grant process through which Rosetta Stone teachers can request purchases to support their struggling Technology team students through Title I monies.
+Leadership considers all requests for materials, equipment, technology, and software Hesperia Online tools and grants those requests within reason and determines whether the expenditure is in alignment with the Colleague support for technology goals and actions set forth in the SPSA.
+It is also the responsibility of Leadership to determine the effectiveness of the tools and materials purchased each year in planning Learn 360 for the following year.